blakekl/rpie-preservatives/README.md

 If your system does not match these, either update your file system to match this, or modify the scripts to exclude files differently as needed.
 It's probably easier to modify your file system unless you have programming experience.
 Even then, if you want to update to later versions of the script, having a matching filesystem will make things easier.
 I use Skraper beta to scrape with, and this is the default output for scraped data.
 It's a fantastic skraper.
 Check it out if you haven't used it yet at [https://www.skraper.net](https://www.skraper.net)

-## Disclaimer

-rpie-preservatives performs synchronization operations across your file system and the remote storage.
-Data loss is a real possibility if you do not configure things correctly.
-Be sure to backup your files and follow **<span style="color: red">ALL</span>** directions carefully to prevent data loss.
-I'm not responsible for any damage or loss caused to your system by use of these tools.

 ## Installation

 ### Install Dependencies